Key Stage 3

 • How did Martin Luther King and other campaigners protest for civil rights?

-• What was Apartheid?
+• What was Black Power?

 Key Knowledge